The Hours (film): Plot

 In 2001, New Yorker Clarissa Vaughan spends the day preparing for a party she is hosting in honor of her friend Richard, a poet and author living with AIDS who is about to receive a career achievement award.
 Clarissa, who Richard frequently refers to as Mrs. Dalloway, is concerned about his depression.
 Although Clarissa herself is a lesbian who has been living with partner Sally Lester for 10 years, she and Richard were lovers during their college days.
 He has spent the better part of his life in gay relationships, including one with Louis Waters, who left him several years prior, but who returns for the festivities.
 Clarissa's daughter, Julia, comes home to help her prepare for the evening's event.
 Eventually Richard tells Clarissa he has stayed alive solely for her sake, and the award is meaningless because he didn't get it until he was on the brink of death.
 Having taken several pills, he tells Clarissa, shortly before jumping to his death from a window, she is the best thing he ever had.
 Later that night, Laura, who is revealed to be Richard's mother, arrives at Clarissa's apartment.
-Although it is clear that Laura's abandonment was a profound trauma for him, she feels it was better to leave her husband and children rather than commit suicide.
+Although it is clear that Laura's abandonment was a profound trauma for him, she feels it was better to leave her husband and children rather than take their own life.